China Southern Airlines

 Pakistan International Airlines

 Established in 1988, China Southern Airlines is the largest airline in China and has hubs in Guangzhou and Beijing.
 The carrier operates an extensive domestic network within China, as well as international services to the Middle East, Asia, Africa, Europe, North America and Australia.
 China Southern has been a member of the SkyTeam alliance since 2007.
 China Southern Cargo is the cargo subsidiary of China Southern Airlines.
-The cargo subsidiary has joined the SkyTeam Cargo alliance in November 2010.
+The cargo subsidiary joined the SkyTeam Cargo alliance in November 2010.

 Location of China Southern Airlines main hub (Guangzhou Baiyun Airport)